-Country residential development in the IDP area consists of scattered subdivision to the north and east of the Town.
+Country residential development in the IDP area consists of subdivision along the Beaverlodge River to the west and south of the Town, and to the northeast.
 These lands will remain as country residential in the long term.
-Although new country residential development areas are not identified in the Future Land Use Concept Map, the policies of this section would apply if new country residential development areas in the Country are contemplated in the future.
+New country residential development may occur in the IDP area outside of urban growth areas, as identified in the Future Predominant Land Use Map.